 - Eye care:

-- Ophthalmologists play an important role in preventing irreversible blindness from corneal exposure.
+- Ophthalmologists play an important role in preventing irreversible loss of sight from corneal exposure.
 This may be successfully achieved by using lubricating drops hourly and eye ointment at night ± an eye patch.

-- Botulinum toxin or surgery (upper lid weighting or tarsorraphy) may also be required temporarily.
+- Botulinum toxin or surgery (upper lid weighting or tarsorrhaphy) may also be required temporarily.

 - After the cornea has been protected but recovery is thought to be unlikely, longer-term management of eyelid and facial re-animation may be arranged.

-- Physiotherapy may be beneficial for treating idiopathic facial nerve palsy but there is no high-quality evidence to support significant benefit or harm.
+- Physiotherapy may be beneficial but there is no high-quality evidence to support significant benefit or harm.

 - Surgical options for patients with facial palsy not responding to medical treatment include facial nerve decompression.